The conjugacy problem in Out(Fm) when the polynomial restrictions are non-growing: Congruences effectively separating torsion

 \paragraph{Second Case} Suppose that $\Psi_Q$ is non-trivial.
-By Proposition \ref{l_Q_mink}, $Q$ has congruences separating torsion effectively, so there is a computable finite index characteristic subgroup $L < Q$ such that $\Psi_Q$ is still non-trivial on the quotient $Q/L$.
+By Proposition \ref{l_Q_mink}, $Q$ belongs to a class of groups that has congruences separating torsion effectively, so we may explicitly construct a finite index characteristic subgroup $L < Q$ such that $\Psi_Q$ is still non-trivial on the quotient $Q/L$.